psychemedia/storytelling-notes/and-the-girl-played-on.md

 But now it was known as the weeping house.
 A dog wept in the yard outside.
 The birds wept in the gutters.

-Inside, the master of the house sat at his table, sobbing.
-Upstairs, a young man sat at the end of his bed, his hand clenched into a fist.
-He cried for something he could no longer remember.
+Inside, the master of the house sat at his table, despairing over the state of his son.
+Upstairs, a young man sat at the end of his bed, crying for something he could no longer remember.

 One day, a young woman walked up the drive.
 Her hair was matted with twigs and leaves, her clothes were no more than rags.
 She was barefoot.
 The dog didn't growl, it just whined into a muddy puddle.
 The girl knocked on the door, once, twice.
 She was led in to see the master.

-"The people in the village told me that if a young woman can make your son smile, she can marry him.
+"The people in the village told me that if a young woman could make your son smile, she could marry him.
 I want to try.
-And if I fail, [sigh], if I fail, I don't know what I'll do."
+And if I fail, [sigh], I don't know what I'll do."

-The master said, "You aren't the first.
-Many women have come here, fine women who wanted for nothing except a gentleman for a husband.
-They took my son outside into the sunlight.
-They sang to him.
-They tickled him.
-They tried and failed.
-You have as much right to try as all the others.
+The master said, "You and the rest of them.
+Many women have come here, many women have tried.
+They've told him jokes, and funny stories, they've dressed up in funny costumes, they've poked him and tickeld him, they've tried everything.
+I suppose you have as much right to try as they did.
 I wish you luck."

 A sobbing servant led her upstairs.
 A young man sat at the end of his bed, his hand clenched into a fist, a bucket between his feet to catch his tears, grooves worn into his cheeks from his continual crying.